-My friend Sarah commented on my last post which got me thinking:
+A friend commented on my last post, which got me thinking:

 ‘WOW, this initial stage sounds very hard work.
 Interesting to reflect that we all need allies – but to be effective, allies do need to know who they are – as well as being willing and able to try to do what we ask of them.’